cran/mappoly/README.md

 # MAPpoly <img src="https://raw.githubusercontent.com/mmollina/MAPpoly/main/hex.png" align="right" width="150" />

 MAPpoly (v.
-0.3.2) is an R package to construct genetic maps in autopolyploids with even ploidy levels.
+0.3.2) is an R package to construct genetic maps in diploids and autopolyploids with even ploidy levels.
 In its current version, MAPpoly can handle ploidy levels up to 8 when using hidden Markov models (HMM) and up to 12 when using the two-point simplification.
 When dealing with large numbers of markers (> 10,000), we strongly recommend using high-performance computing (HPC).

 ![](https://raw.githubusercontent.com/mmollina/MAPpoly/master/mappoly.gif)